-Care plans were noted to be comprehensive and person-centred while clearly and concisely describing service users' needs.
+Care records did show that service users were central to the process.
 Care review records were reviewed and it was noted that follow up action had been taken in response to identified actions.
-Where trust professionals had made recommendations in relation to service users' care plan, there was a good system in place.
+Where HSC trust professionals had made recommendations in relation to service users' care plan e.g. risk assessments, there was a system in place for review feedback.

 There were arrangements in place to obtain, and act in accordance with the consent of people using the service.
-Care and support plans had been signed by service users or their representatives to indicate that they had been involved in their care and had agreed to it.
-It was noted that where care support plans had been reviewed, the updated documents had been signed.
+Care and support plans had been signed by service users or their representatives who indicated that they had been involved in their care and had agreed to it.

 No concerns were raised during the inspection with regards to communication between service users, staff and other key stakeholders.
-Review of service user care records evidenced that collaborative working arrangements were in place with service users' next of kin were applicable and other key stakeholders.
+Review of service user care records evidenced that collaborative working arrangements were in place with and where applicable other key stakeholders were involved.